Discovery Early Career Researcher Awards (DECRA)

 • Submit final application by clicking ‘Submit to Research Office’ in RMS

-• Email RIC (ric-arcdecra@unimelb.edu.au) a pdf copy of the final application and a scanned, signed Authority to Submit form
+• Email RIC (ric-arcdecra@unimelb.edu.au) a PDF copy of the final application and a scanned, signed Authority to Submit form

 Note: Applications without a completed Authority to Submit form cannot be submitted to the ARC